xapian/xapian-docsprint/howtos/facets.rst

   also allow you to create a facet by colour which is aware of these multiple values, giving counts for both red and blue.

+..
+TODO:: This is misleading - it's already possibly to dead with a facet with multiple values like this.
+We should document how rather than seeming to imply you can't currently.

 * Bucketing: this provides a means to group together numeric facets, so that a single facet can contain a range of values (e.g. price ranges).